Ayoub-Marzouki/Moroccan-Arabic-Translator/README.md

 *   **Class:** `TranslatorRestController.java`
 *   **Function:** This is the actual engine.
 It accepts JSON data at `/api/translate`, processes it using the `TranslationService`, and returns the result.
 It doesn't care about the UI; it only deals with raw data.

+Learn more about the JSON structure in [Google's Documentation](https://ai.google.dev/api/generate-content#v1beta.models.generateContent).

 ## Prerequisites

 - Java 17 or later